wayneweicheng/de_elt_datalake_iceberg/PRD.md

 ## Step 3: Data Extraction and Loading Pipelines

-In this step, we'll create two pipelines: one for batch extraction and loading of historical climate data, and another for simulating real-time data ingestion through Pub/Sub.
+In this step, we'll create two pipelines: one for batch extraction and loading of historical climate data, and another for simulating real-time data ingestion through Amazon SNS.

 ### Batch Extraction and Loading